urvashirau/Interactive-Imaging-with-CASA6/README.md

 (2) Casa6_PySynthesisImager :  An example using the casa6 PySynthesisImager class.
 Mask drawing is enabled but summary plots are more coarse-grained than above and iteration control is limited.

 (3) Casa6_synthesis_tools : An example using the synthesisXXXX tools.
-The current version is identical to (2) in functionality, but will be edited to include iteration control options such as editing niter. cycleniter, etc.
+This includes mask drawing as well as iteration control similar to the example in (1).

 DATA : Within NRAO, copy over :  /home/casa/data/trunk/regression/unittest/clean/refimager/refim_point.ms     as   point.ms in your local directory.